-"Involvement in an education program or activity
+"Involvement in an education program or activity"

-. .
-[A] complainant must be participating in or attempting to participate in the education program or activity of the recipient with which the formal complaint is filed as provided in the revised definition of "formal complaint" in § 106.30; this provi tethers a recipient's obligation to investigate a complainant's formal complaint to the complainant's involvement (or desire to be involved) in the recipient's educati program or activity so that recipients are not required to investigate and adjudicate allegations where the complainant no longer has any involvement with the recipient while recognizing that complainants may be affiliated with a recipient over the course of many years and sometimes complainants choose not to pursue remedial action in the immediate aftermath of a sexual harassment incident. . . .
+...
+[A] complainant must be participating in or attempting to participate in the ducation program or activity of the recipient with which the formal complaint is filed as provided in the revised definition of 'formal complaint' in \$106.30; this provision tethers a recipient's obligation to investigate a complainant's formal complaint to the complainant's involvement for desire to be involved in the recipient's education program or activity so that recipients are not required to investigate and adjudicate allegations where the complainant no longer has any involvement with the recipient while recognizing that complainants may be affiliated with a recipient over the course of many years and sometimes complainants choose not to pursue remedial action in the immediate aftermath of a sexual harassment incident...